 * Click here for rating key

 Mokomandy Restaurant Review: This unique DC metro area restaurant successfully pairs two disparate cuisines: Cajun and Korean.
 Crowds fill the limited space located, surprisingly, in a suburban shopping center.
-Be sure to start with a small plate, such as deviled eggs and the five bison dumplings are delicious.
-Add to your starters the gator croquettes, an unusual patty made with house-made bacon and sauced with béchamel and the Korean pot roast sliders.
+Be sure to start with a small plate, such as deviled eggs and the five bison dumplings.
+Add the gator croquettes, an unusual patty crafted with house-made bacon and sauced with béchamel and the Korean pot roast sliders.
 No Cajun meal would be complete without shrimp and grits, part of the medium and large plates sections.
-The choices are beguiling: bulgogi beef, a wild boar bowl topped with a fried egg, Korean pot roast, and the big surprise of the meal, poutine.
+Choices are beguiling: bulgogi beef, a wild boar bowl topped with a fried egg, and the big surprise of the meal, poutine.
 This jumble of sausage, bacon, gravy, cheese curds and fries probably accounts for a week’s worth of calories.
-The problem is that chef Daniel Wilcox Stevens keeps getting creative, so dishes move on and off the menu.
+Chef Daniel Wilcox Stevens is creative, so dishes move on and off the menu.
 For dessert, you may want to sample the typical Cajun offering of beignets, hot out of the fryer and sprinkled with confectioners’ sugar, and sweetened with a smudge of caramel and Steen’s cane syrup.
-But the killer finish is the chocolate, caramel and chicory dish.
+But the killer finish is the chocolate, caramel and chicory.
 Is it ice cream?
 Pudding?
 Caramel?
 Fresh cream?
 Teas, French-press coffee and a selection of local wines enhance the evening.
 A kids’ menu is available.
 Service is professional.